Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Eagles stats and trends

-- Philadelphia's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Philadelphia's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Philadelphia is 1-1 against the spread and 1-1 overall in games when it puts up more than 28.6 points.
+- When Philadelphia puts up more than 28.6 points, it is 1-1 against the spread and 1-1 overall.

-- Philadelphia is 1-1 against the spread and 1-1 overall when the team totals over 383.0 yards.
+- In games that Philadelphia churns out more than 383.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Eagles have seven giveaways this season, while the Lions have seven takeaways.